VantorreWannes/small/README.md

 ### special type rules
 - When a type is used inside an array, the its type is usually declared only once at the start of the array.
-- If an array's length is set to 0 then the next item that follows after the array is a continuation of that array.
-- If an array's length is set to 0 then the length of that array is the max length its length bit count allows.
 - If a type is used inside a struct then its type is repeated each time it occurs in a field.

 ### .sml item layout